Texas Field Trips for Homeschoolers

 Your backpacks are stuffed with snacks, car games, and an extra change of clothes.
 You have your route mapped out on your GPS.
 You’ve even checked ahead on picnic areas and restroom facilities.
 It must be FIELD TRIP day in your homeschool!!
 Whether you are visiting the state of Texas as a homeschooling tourist or are a family who is searching for educational things to do in Texas with children, this great big state has plenty to offer.

 In Texas, day trips are one of the best ways to spice up a slow homeschool month.
 Plus, learning through field trips is the kind of learning that will often stick with your student far longer than something they read in a textbook or even watch on a video.
 To help you locate places to visit in Texas with children, we’ve organized them by geographical area.
 Browse the list below to find the educational field trips in Texas that are perfect for homeschool families.
 Plan out each of your learning adventures on this printable Texas map from Time4Learning.
-Plus, as a bonus, we’ve even included a free download of Time4Learning lesson plans (at the end of this article) that might be the perfect supplement for each trip!
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.
+Plus, as a bonus, we’ve even included a free download of Time4Learning lesson tie-ins (at the end of this article) that might be the perfect supplement for each trip!

 Home education is not the same in every state.
 Make sure you’re getting the information you need to start homeschooling in The Lonestar State.